Quick Answer

 Bottom Line

 The best AI animation generator depends entirely on what you mean by "animation" and what you are trying to accomplish.
 For creative generative video, Runway leads.
-For enterprise avatar-based training at scale, Synthesia is the benchmark.
+For dedicated avatar-only training at scale, Synthesia remains the benchmark.
 For 2D character animation with fine control, Vyond is the established choice.

 If your team's primary challenge is turning a backlog of documents, decks, or knowledge-base articles into polished, narrated, branded animated explainer videos — and doing it fast enough to keep up with a real content calendar — Knowlify is the most direct path.
-It handles the production work so your team can focus on the content.
+And because Knowlify now supports AI avatars natively, the same platform handles presenter-led videos when those fit the content better, so most teams can consolidate two tools into one.

 Ready to see what Knowlify can do with one of your documents?
-Start free at knowlify.ai — no design skills required.
+Start free at create.knowlify.com — no design skills required.